relleums/qstat/README.md

 This python qstat package parses the jobs listed in ```qstat -xml``` into a list of dictionaries.

 ## Usage
+Get a list of qstat job info dicts:
 ```python
 from qstat import qstat